Guidelines for submissions

 - You must still also copy the content of this folder into the subsys.
 This ensures that nothing has changed on the site between the submission deadline and marking, whilst also ensuring that a working version remains online.

-For all submission dates, please see the Programme Calendar.
+For all submission dates, please see the LEARN pages for each course.

 As noted elsewhere in this handbook and in course regulations, please note Project work may only contain visual, sonic and interactive resources that are developed within the class, by you or your colleagues this year.
 This is in order to (1) help you develop skills in using resources creatively, responsibly and with appropriate acknowledgement, (2) enable you to publish material on the Internet without the risk of violating copyright.

-So you may not use or adapt external copyrighted, even creative commons or shareware resources, such as photographs, smileys, icons, video or sound or music clips, animated gifs, CD tracks, mp3 clips, etc.
+THERFORE, you may not use or adapt external copyrighted, even creative commons or shareware resources, such as photographs, smileys, icons, video or sound or music clips, animated gifs, CD tracks, mp3 clips, etc. unless this is explicitly part of the project brief.
+All third party work you use, develop or modify should be properly credited in the submission.